-A router table allows users to accomplish various carpentry tasks including making molding, planing straight edges of boards, and routing precise cuts freehand into small pieces of wood.
+A router table allows users to accomplish various carpentry tasks including molding, planing straight edges of boards, and routing precise cuts freehand into small pieces of wood.
 Keep reading to find the best router table for your woodworking projects out of the top picks below.

 - BEST OVERALL: Bosch RA1141 Portable Benchtop Router Table